-- A. The school district shall provide training to teachers on the 5D+ Rubric for Instructional Growth and Teacher Evaluation and the 5D+ Inquiry Cycle in order for teachers to understand the evaluation tool and how it is used by the district.
-All new teachers may complete the on demand, "Intro to CEL's 5D/5D+ Teacher Evaluation System."
-Additionally any teacher in the first three years of employment in the district may register and complete the "5D+ Indicators of High Quality Instruction" at the district's expense. - B. The school district shall ensure all evaluators and observers are provided the 5D+ Framework Training that is provided by an individual who has expertise in the evaluation tool and the use of the evaluation tool. - C. Developing reliable evaluators of teachers is a key component to the success of the district's teacher evaluation system.
+- A. The The Unionville-Sebewaing Area Schools shall provide training to teachers on the 5D+ Rubric for Instructional Growth and Teacher Evaluation and the 5D+ Inquiry Cycle in order for teachers to understand the evaluation tool and how it is used by the district.
+All new teachers will complete the on demand, "Intro to CEL's 5D/5D+ Teacher Evaluation System."
+Additionally any teacher in the first three years of employment in the district may register and complete the "5D+ Indicators of High Quality Instruction" at the district's expense. - B. The The Unionville-Sebewaing Area Schools shall ensure all evaluators and observers are provided the 5D+ Framework Training that is provided by an individual who has expertise in the evaluation tool and the use of the evaluation tool. - C. Developing reliable evaluators of teachers is a key component to the success of the district's teacher evaluation system.
 Teachers and students benefit from evaluators who are trained and certified to observe, analyze and rate instruction.
 By September 1, 2024, and every 3 years thereafter all evaluators shall complete a rater reliability training that includes at least all of the following: - 1.
 A clear and consistent set of evaluation criteria that all evaluators can use when assessing teacher performance.

 - 2. Clear expectations for what evaluators should look for when assessing teacher performance, including identifying key behaviors and practices that are associated with effective teaching. - 3.
 Training on the evaluation process itself, including how to conduct classroom observations, collect data, and analyze results. - 4.
 Calibration exercises that help evaluators practice using the evaluation criteria and establish consistency in the evaluator's evaluations. - 5.
-Ongoing support for evaluators, including feedback and coaching to help the evaluators improve their skills and ensure they are consistently applying the evaluation criteria. - D. Each evaluator in the district must complete a 5D+ Calibration Tune-up every 3 years.
+Ongoing support for evaluators, including feedback and coaching to help the evaluators improve their skills and ensure they are consistently applying the evaluation criteria. - D. Each evaluator in the district must become certified as a reliable rater by successfully completing the initial 3 day 5D+ rater reliability training, followed by the 2 day recertification training every three years thereafter.
+OR Each evaluator in the district must complete a 5D+ Calibration Tune-up every 3 years.